Understanding Soil Food Webs: The Hidden Life That Builds Healthy Soil

 Arthropods & Earthworms

 Shredders and mixers.
 They aerate soil and turn organic matter into “ready-to-use” forms.
+Their movement also improves pore space, which helps both roots and water move more naturally through the ground.

 Why it matters for eco-restoration: A healthy soil food web improves infiltration and reduces runoff—key goals in stormwater projects like rain gardens.